G-Simeone/Transparency_International/README.md

 Install Python 3.6
 Install Pip
 Install VirtualEnv
+Install VirtualEnvWrapper-win
-Create environment using virtualenv and `requirement.txt`
+Create environment using virtualenv and `requirement.txt` Install Git for Windows

 #### (!)
 WARNING (!)
-Do not create the environment with `Conda`, I tried and the [Conda forge](https://anaconda.org/conda-forge) channel somehow downloads an old version of the [`df2gspread`](https://github.com/maybelinot/df2gspread) library giving you errors at run time.
+Do not create the environment with [`Conda`](https://anaconda.org/conda-forge/df2gspread), I tried and the Conda forge channel somehow downloads an old version of the [`df2gspread`](https://github.com/maybelinot/df2gspread) library giving you errors at run time.

+Now we got everything we need, let's clone this repo on our machine.
+We move inside it, but before being able to run the programme we need to activate the Google API, remember, we are working off a Google Spreadsheet and we will push back to it the new tables.

-### Working with the Google API TODO
+#### Working with the Google API
 Activate Google API
 Get a client.json
 Get a key.json

+Now open the `constant.py` file, if you don't have any programme that reads `.py` extensions (like [`Sublime Text`](https://fileinfo.com/software/jon_skinner/sublime_text), you can also just use the good old [`Microsoft Notepad`](https://fileinfo.com/software/microsoft/notepad).

 ## Reusability TODO
+Now it's 2019 and you want to do a new iteration of this study.

+CHILL GIF.

 ### How to change data
 ### How to add data
 ### How to replicate the study with new data